 Vitamin E is a summarizing term for a total of eight substances.
 They differ in their chemical structure and effectiveness but perform the same functions in the human body.
 The best known is alpha-tocopherol.
 It belongs to the group of antioxidants and makes harmful free radicals harmless.
 Free radicals are aggressive oxygen compounds that occur everywhere.
 UV radiation and smoking can cause them.
 Vitamin E protects our cell membranes from free radicals.
 It protects the unsaturated fatty acids stored in the cell membranes and thus our cells from damage by free radicals.
 If we ingest additional carotenoids and vitamin C together with vitamin E, our cells get an extra protective boost.

-You can consume Vitamin E in many plant-based food, especially cold-pressed oils.
-Many types of vegetables, fruit, nuts and kernels also contain vitamin E.
+You can consume Vitamin E in many plant-based foods, especially cold-pressed oils.
+Many types of vegetables, fruit, nuts, and kernels also contain vitamin E.

 Vitamin K is a large group of fat-soluble vitamins that are particularly important for blood clotting.
 As a component of coagulation factors (the body’s own proteins), they ensure that we do not bleed to death after an injury, but that the blood coagulates and the bleeding stops.
 The formation of the bone protein osteocalcin also needs vitamin K. This is of great importance for bone metabolism.
 Other tissues, such as the muscles, also need the fat-soluble vitamin K to maintain their health.
 In newborns, doctors use vitamin K to prevent life-threatening cerebral hemorrhages.
 We absorb vitamin K via color-intensive vegetables such as broccoli, kale, spinach, red cabbage, and carrots.

-Nutritional Supplements For Vitamins Cannot Replace A Balanced Diet
+Nutritional Vitamin Supplements Cannot Replace a Balanced Diet

 “Food supplements are not a substitute for a balanced and varied diet and a healthy lifestyle.”
 You can read this or something similar on every package of vitamin pills and other supplements.
 We find lots of vitamins in fruits and vegetables as well as in animal foods.
 Every food has its own special and unique composition of valuable ingredients, which can complement each other in their effect.
 Therefore, a dietary supplement with vitamins can never replace a balanced diet with fresh food.
 But it is not only herbal foods that provide us with vitamins.
 Animal foods such as meat, fish, and eggs also provide us with vital substances.
 So those who eat a vegan diet and do not consume animal foods should take in certain vitamins such as vitamin B12 and vitamin D via fortified foods or dietary supplements so they can prevent deficiency symptoms.